 Spectrum Business offers Internet, voice and video services to SMBs over our hybrid fiber coaxial network.
 In addition, we offer our Spectrum Mobile service to SMB customers.
 Spectrum Business includes a full range of video programming and entry-level Internet speeds of 200 Mbps downstream and 10 Mbps upstream in virtually all of our markets.
-Additionally, customers can upgrade their Internet speeds by purchasing Internet Ultra (600 Mbps downstream) or Internet Gig (940 Mbps downstream).
+Additionally, customers can upgrade their Internet speeds by purchasing Internet Ultra (600 Mbps downstream) or Internet Gig.
 Spectrum Business also includes a set of business services including static IP and business WiFi, e-mail and security, and multi-line telephone services with more than 35 business features including web-based service management, that are generally not available to residential customers.
-In 2020, we launched Wireless Internet Backup for our SMB customers throughout our footprint.
-Wireless Internet Backup is designed to enhance and protect Internet service for small- and medium-sized businesses in the event of a network disruption.
+We also offer Wireless Internet Backup to our SMB customers throughout our footprint.
+Wireless Internet Backup is designed to enhance and protect Internet service for SMBs in the event of a network disruption.